It can be a special kind of lonely hell when you love an addict.

 I am a support coach for wives navigating their husband’s addiction and/or early recovery.

-You’ve heard it before – you can’t pour from an empty cup.
+You’ve heard it before, love – you can’t pour from an empty cup.

-We are quick to help others, and our needs are usually the last to be met (if at all).
+We are so quick to help others, and yet our needs are usually the last to be met (if at all).

 You can take care of yourself without feeling guilty, and take care of others without compassion fatigue and/or resentment!